ArdaCevheroglu/DSA_210_Fall_2024_Project/README.md

 Caffeine intake: Amount of caffeine consumed throughout the day (in the form of milligrams) and the time of consumption.

-Other factors: Significant events that might affect results (e.g. exam / homework deadlines and other day to day events).
+Other factors: Significant events that might affect results (exam / homework deadlines and other day to day events).

 2. Spending Data

-Money spent: Summary of expenses categorized by type (e.g. food, clothing, electronic devices, accessories, gifts and others).
+Money spent: Summary of expenses categorized by type (food, clothing, electronic devices, accessories, gifts and others).

-Other factors: Significant events that might affect results (e.g.birthdays, holidays and other special occasions where people tend to spend more money)
+Other significant factors: Events that might affect results (birthdays, holidays and other special occasions where people tend to spend more money)

 Data Analysis Plan